 Details in respect of frauds reported by Auditors other than those which are reportableto the Central Government

 The Statutory Auditors Cost Auditors or Secretarial Auditors of the Company have notreported any frauds to the Audit Committee or to the Board of Directors under Section143(12) of the Companies Act 2013 including rules made thereunder.

 All transactions with related parties were reviewed and approved by the AuditCommittee.
-Prior omnibus approval was granted by the Audit Committee for related partytransactions which are of repetitive nature entered in the ordinary course of businessand are on arm's length basis in accordance with the provisions of Companies Act 2013read with the Rules issued thereunder and SEBI Listing Regulations.
+Prior omnibus approval was granted by the Audit Committee for related partytransactions which are of repetitive nature entered in the ordinary course of businessand are on arm's length basis inaccordance with the provisions of Companies Act 2013 readwith the Rules issued thereunder and the Listing Regulations.

-The details of the related party transactions as per Accounting Standard 18 are set outin Note 35 to the Financial Statements forming part of this Report.
+The details of the related party transactions as per Indian Accounting Standard are setout in Note 36 to the Financial Statements forming part of this report.

-The Company's Policy on dealing with Related Party Transactions is available on theCompany's website at https://nandandenim.com/wp-content/uploads/2018/03/RelatedPartyTransactionPolicy.pdf.
+The Company's Policy on dealing with Related Party Transactions can be accessed on theCompany's website at https://nandandenim.com/policies/.

 Some of the key policies adopted by the Company are as follows:

 |2 Policy on Determination of materiality of events/ information |

 |3 Code of Conduct for Board Members and SeniorManagement Personnel |